Cayuga Lake: Folklore

 The lake is the subject of local folklore.

-An Ithaca Journal article of January 5, 1897, reported that a sea serpent, nicknamed "Old Greeny," had been sighted in Cayuga Lake annually for 69 years.
-A sighting in that month described the animal, 200 ft from shore, as "large and its body long," though a "tramp" suggested it was a muskrat.
+An Ithaca Journal article of 5 January 1897, reported that a sea serpent, nicknamed "Old Greeny," had been sighted in Cayuga Lake annually for 69 years.
+A sighting in that month described the animal, 200 ft from shore, as "large and its body long", although a "tramp" suggested it was a muskrat.
 In 1929, two creatures, about 12 to 15 ft in length, were reportedly spotted along the eastern shore of the lake.
 Further sightings were reported in 1974 and 1979.

 Cornell's alma mater makes reference to its position "Far Above Cayuga's Waters", while that of Ithaca College references "Cayuga's shore".

-A tradition at Wells College in Aurora holds that if the lake completely freezes over, classes are canceled (though for only one day).
-According to Wells College records, this most recently happened in 1979 and the record cold month of February 2015.
-However, other sources suggest that the only time the entire lake froze over solid end to end in the 20th century was in 1912, when even the deeper Seneca Lake last froze over completely.
+A tradition at Wells College in Aurora, New York, held that if the lake completely freezes over, classes are canceled, though for only one day.
+According to Wells College records, this happened eight times, in "1875, 1912, 1918, 1934, 1948, 1962, 1979 and 2015."

 Cayuga Lake, like nearby Seneca Lake, is also the site of a phenomenon known as the Guns of the Seneca, mysterious cannon-like booms heard in the surrounding area.
 Many of these booms may be attributable to bird-scarers, automated cannon-like devices used by farmers to scare birds away from the many vineyards, orchards and crops.
 There is, however, no proof of this.

 Wine

-Cayuga Lake is included in the American Viticultural Area with which it shares its name.
+Cayuga Lake is included in the American Viticultural Area.
 Established in 1988, the AVA now boasts over a dozen wineries, four distilleries, a cidery, and a meadery.